 A side may clear one of its balls of deadness when the opponent makes the first wicket after the turning stake (the 8th wicket) regardless of score at the end of the opponent’s turn.

 A) A ball is considered out-of-bounds if it is more than halfway over the boundary line which is

 considered to be the inside edge of the boundary marking.
 If a striker sends any ball(s) out-of-bounds

-as the result of their shot, all balls shall be measured in 9” from the spot where they crossed the boundary line.
+as the result of their shot, all balls shall be measured in 9” from the spot where they crossed the boundary line and the turn ends.
 The only exception to this is when the striker’s ball crosses the boundary line as the result of a roquet where it is then lifted and placed either in contact or up to 9” from the roqueted ball.
 Additionally, any ball coming to rest within 9” of the boundary shall be marked in 9” prior to the next shot unless it is the striker ball and it has any remaining shots.
 Any balls within the 9” at the end of a turn shall be marked in 9” inches.
 A mallet head is normally 9” in length.
 Longer heads should have a 9” mark on it for the placing of balls.

 B) If Option 1 is in effect and the striker roquets a ball out-of-bounds, the turn is over and the out-of-bounds ball is marked in 9".
 However, no deadness is incurred.

 May be used in conjunction with Option 1 regarding deadness.
 No extra shots are earned by hitting another ball until both the striker ball and the ball to be roqueted have cleared a designated wicket(typically #1, #2, or #3).
 A ball "not in the game" may have a ball(s) "in the game" marked and lifted for a shot — and vice versa.
 Balls "out" of the game are dead on balls "in" the game — and visa versa.

 If an opponent causes the striker ball to be blocked by a wicket or stake (wired) when the striker